 - The Second Vatican Council had an important effect on how the sacrament of baptism is viewed returning to St. Paul’s image of dying and rising with Christ through baptism – emphasising that, in baptism, we are implanted in the paschal mystery of Christ; we die with him, are buried with him, and we rise with him.

 Before your Child is baptised Diocesan guidelines advise that parents should attend a minimum of two pre-baptism sessions as part of a baptism preparation course.
 Please see below for more information.

 - Children presented for baptism or seeking baptism between the ages of 7 and 14 are regarded as children of catechetical age.
 They should be prepared for the sacrament following the Rite of the Christian Initiation of Children, part of the RCIA.

-- Children under the age of seven presented for baptism by their parents should be baptised following the usual preparation appropriate for infants – see Infant Baptism above. c) Young people from the age of 14 should be prepared for the sacrament following the normal RCIA process – see policy for Adult Baptism.
+- Children under the age of seven, presented for baptism by their parents, should be baptised following the usual preparation appropriate for infants – see Baptism of Infants above.

 Baptism of Adults